AuroraMaster/react-native-ohos-library/en/react-native-zip-archive.md

 ## Use Codegen

+> [!TIP] V7.0.0 does not require executing Codegen.

-If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
-For details, see [Codegen Usage Guide](/en/codegen.md).
+This library has adapted Codegen, and before using it, you need to actively execute the generation of third-party library bridge code.
+For details, please refer to[Codegen Usage Document](/zh-cn/codegen.md)。

 ## Link